ortus-docs/commandbox-docs/packages/endpoints/riaforge.md

 > **Info** Note this endpoint will only work for RIAForge projects who's download URL points to a zip file.

+## Package Metadata

+Packages installed from the RIAForge endpoint don't have any way to get new version information.
+They will always show as outdated using the `package outdated` or `update` commands and their downloads will not get stored in the artifact cache.

+If the package has a `box.json`, its version information will be used, and any dependencies will be installed as well.

 ## In box.json

 You can specify packages from the CFLib endpoint as dependencies in your `box.json` in this format.